Looking for things to do in Kyoto at night?

 You might be contemplating staying in your hotel room after spending the whole day walking around Kyoto visiting only a small tiny fraction of its 2000 stunning temples and shrines.

-Because let’s face it—there are so many interesting highlights to visit in this beautiful former Japanese capital!
+But I strongly encourage you stay out because there are so many interesting highlights to visit in this beautiful former Japanese capital!

 And at night Kyoto has nothing short to offer to fellow travellers too.

 Disclaimer: This page may contain affiliate links and I may get a small commission if you decide to make a purchase through my links, at no additional cost to you.
-Thank you.
+Thank you!

 What Is There To Do In Kyoto At Night

-- Window shopping at shotengai
+- Shopping at shotengai

 - Chill at Kamogawa River